Dominic Smith Player Props: Nationals vs. Diamondbacks

 Dominic Smith At The Plate

-- Smith has reached base via a hit in 19 games this year (of 28 played), and had multiple hits in eight of those games.
+- Smith has picked up a hit in 19 of 30 games this year, with multiple hits eight times.

-- In four games this season, Smith has picked up an RBI, with more than one RBI once.
+- Smith has driven in a run in four games this season (13.3%), including one multiple-RBI game.

-- In 11 of 28 games this year, he has scored, including multiple runs once.
+- In 11 of 30 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.